San7o/San7o/README.md

 Hi,

 I am Giovanni, welcome to my github page.
-Most of my programming projects are hosted here.
-I am an Italian [computer science](https://giovanni-diary.netlify.app/programming/programming) student and a [recreational programming](https://giovanni-diary.netlify.app/programming/notes/recreational-programming) fellow focusing on operating systems, [Linux](https://giovanni-diary.netlify.app/programming/linux/linux) system administration, cloud applications and security. [[CV](https://giovanni-diary.netlify.app/programming/cv)]
+I am an Italian [programmer](https://giovanni-diary.netlify.app/programming/notes/recreational-programming) focusing on [Linux](https://giovanni-diary.netlify.app/programming/linux/linux) system libraries and tooling, and a bit of everything else! [[CV](https://giovanni-diary.netlify.app/programming/cv)]

+Most of my programming projects are hosted here on GitHub.
 I have a **blog**, more like a diary, where I write down my thoughts.
 Check It out:

 [https://giovanni-diary.netlify.app/](https://giovanni-diary.netlify.app/)